Gold firms ahead of US inflation data, but set for weekly loss

 Gold was on track for a weekly loss, even as prices firmed on Friday ahead of a key U.S. inflation reading that could offer more cues on when the Federal Reserve will cut interest rates.

-"Currently, the precious metal is seeing a cool-off period before prices potentially start marching higher in the last quarter of this year," said Sugandha Sachdeva, founder of SS WealthStreet, a New Delhi-based research firm.

-"With near-term support at $2,280, we believe gold can hit $2,680 by the end of this year when we start seeing rate cuts," she said, adding that the U.S. presidential election and US-China trade tensions were key triggers that could lead to a significant rebound in prices.
+"Last week, prices scaled record highs on bets of a September U.S. rate cut.
+When prices rally in a short span, you see a correction, but we remain bullish on gold," said ANZ commodity strategist Soni Kumari.

-Market focus on Friday will be on the June U.S. personal consumption expenditure (PCE) data - the Federal Reserve's favoured measure of inflation.
-The PCE data is due at 1230 GMT.
+The U.S. personal consumption expenditure data for June - the Federal Reserve's favoured measure of inflation - is due at 1230 GMT.

 Data on Thursday showed that the U.S. economy grew faster than expected in the second quarter, but inflation pressures subsided, leaving intact expectations of a September rate cut.